 This circular relates to responsibility for construction procurement policy and application of the Project Implementation Process which is applicable by all agencies to every ‘prescribed construction project’ as defined by Regulations under the State Procurement Act 2004.

-This circular outlines the framework for Chief Executive performance reviews in the South Australian Public Sector for 2018-19.
+This Circular outlines the framework for Chief Executive performance management and development in the South Australian Public Sector for 2021-22.

-This document outlines the critical timeframes and responsibilities for the Chief Executive Performance Agreement.
+This document outlines the critical timeframes and responsibilities for the Chief Executive Performance Appraisal Process.

 Chief Executive Performance Agreement Template